 Warm weather means cookouts, pool parties, and long days spent outdoors.
 While most dogs love to spend time outside, there are safety precautions to keep in mind before planning your next backyard BBQ bash.
 Keep these five tips in mind to ensure you and your dog will have a stress-free summer cookout.

 It only takes one guest to leave a door or gate open for your pet to get loose.
 Make sure visitors know you have a dog, and if people are coming and going frequently, consider putting your dog on a lead or in a bedroom or crate.

 For any dog, it’s always a good idea to give your dog some private space to retreat to in case they get overwhelmed.
 Be proactive and give your dog intentional breaks — put your dog’s bed or crate in a quiet area of the home separate from the gathering.
-Puzzle toys or food-stuffed toys like Kongs can keep your dog occupied.
+Puzzle toys or food-stuffed toys can keep your dog occupied.
 This is an especially good idea if you are going to be distracted and not able to give full attention to your dog, such as when you are putting food on the grill.

 2. Keep your dog cool